HeizerSpider/Deep-Learning-Journey/README.md

 ----------------------------------------------------------------------------------------------------------------

-- Rough Guideline as to which actuvation function to use:
+- Rough Guideline as to which activation function to use:
-Hidden layers: ReLU or Leaky ReLU (Reduces likelihood for gradient to vanish)
+    - Hidden layers: ReLU or Leaky ReLU (Reduces likelihood for gradient to vanish)
+    - Output layer:
-Output layer: For mutually exclusive classes, Softmax Function is used,
+        - For mutually exclusive classes, Softmax Function is used,
-Sigmoid Function for binary classification,
+        - Sigmoid Function for binary classification,
-no activation function needed for regression problems
+        - No activation function needed for regression problems

 To explore other Activation functions: elu, selu, prelu, softplus, softsign, hard_sigmoid, exponential, ThresholdedReLU